 - III.
 Purchasing Organizations If the school is a participant in an cooperative purchasing organization, a purchasing agent may work with the organization to solicit proposals for the supplies. - IV.
-Reverse Online Auctions - The purchasing agent may conduct a reverse auction for the purchase of supplies by using an internet purchasing site to issue an invitation for bids and receive bids in accordance with Indiana law. - V. Micro Purchases under \$50,000 This section applies only if the purchasing agent expects the purchase to be less than ten thousand dollars (\$10,000).
-A purchasing agent may award without soliciting competitive price or rate quotations if the purchasing agent deems the price reasonable based on research, experience, purchase history, or other information and documents maintained by the Corporation. - VI.
-Small Purchases This section applies only if the purchasing agent expects the purchase to be between \$10,000 and \$150,000.
+Reverse Online Auctions The purchasing agent may conduct a reverse auction for the purchase of supplies by using an internet purchasing site to issue an invitation for bids and receive bids in accordance with Indiana law. - V. Special Purchases- Special Purchases without soliciting bids or proposals are permitted under IC 5-22-10 if made with competition as practicable under the circumstances and: - A. Certain emergency conditions exist; - B. Unique opportunity to obtain supplies or services at a substantial savings to School; - C. Auction; - D. Data processing contract or licensing agreement (such as software programs); - E. Concerns over compatibility of equipment and only 1 source meets reasonable requirements; - F. Purchasing method seriously impairs the functioning of school - G. No responsive offers received under correct use of other purchasing methods;

-- A purchasing agent may purchase supplies by inviting quotes from at least three (3) persons known to deal in the lines or classes of supplies to be purchased. - The purchasing agent shall mail an invitation to quote to these persons at least seven (7) days before the time fixed for receiving quotes. - If the purchasing agent receives a satisfactory quote, the purchasing agent shall award a contract to the lowest responsible and responsive offeror for each line or class of supplies being requested.
+- H. A governmental discount of established price; - I. Only single source of supply is available - J. Efficiency & economic advantages (such as federal GSA pricing) - K. Vendor is an entity with contract with federal agency or purchase is from federal government or public utility - L. Acceptance of a Gift - VI.
+Micro Purchases (Under \$10,000 Using Federal Funds) This section applies only if the purchasing agent expects the purchase to be less than ten thousand dollars (\$10,000).
+A purchasing agent may award without soliciting competitive price or rate quotations if the purchasing agent deems the price reasonable based on research, experience, purchase history, or other information and documents maintained by the School Corporation. - VII.
+Small Purchases (Under \$50,000 Using Non-Federal Funds) Purchases under \$50,000 using non-federal funds may be made through the open market, or using any other method established under this Policy and deemed appropriate by the purchasing agent. - VIII.
+Request for Quotes (Federal Purchases Between \$10,000-\$150,000 or Non-Federal Purchases Between \$50,000 and \$150,000)- This section applies only if the purchasing agent expects a non-federal purchase to be between \$50,000 and \$150,000, or a federal purchase to be between \$10,000 and \$150,000. - A purchasing agent may purchase supplies by inviting quotes from at least three (3) persons known to deal in the lines or classes of supplies to be purchased. - The purchasing agent shall mail an invitation to quote to these persons at least seven (7) days before the time fixed for receiving quotes. - If the purchasing agent receives a satisfactory quote, the purchasing agent shall award a contract to the lowest responsible and responsive offeror for each line or class of supplies being requested.
 The purchasing agent may reject all quotes. - If the purchasing agent does not receive a quote from a responsible and responsive offeror, the purchasing agent may purchase the supplies under IC 5-22-10-10.